Bad Password Practices

 Many businesses implement terrible password practices, either by deliberately accepting greater risk for the sake of convenience, or because those in charge of setting security policies are not properly trained or have neglected to do their job.
 Here are some common poor practices:

 - All or most users have simple, formulaic passwords.
 For example, Abel, Baker, and Charlie all log in to the business network and their mailbox with passwords like Abel123, Baker123, and Charlie123—including the boss and HR manager, who have access to the company payroll system.
-With such a setup, the restrictive permissions configured on sensitive data are pointless, because anyone can log in with a manager's account and get to the data.
+With such a setup, the restrictive permissions configured on sensitive data are pointless, because any employee can guess a manager's password and get to the data.
 But, the company enjoys never having to bother with users forgetting passwords, and users like being able to get into each other's files when they need to.
 This philosophy often extends to the phone system, where everyone's voicemail passcode is something like 1111 or 1234.

 - Sharing passwords.
 Even if users all have unique and private passwords, we still often see this: A user wants to share resources on the network (such as his Exchange calendar, or data on a file server) with someone else, so he just gives his password to the other user.
 This seems innocent enough, but it gives rise to several problems.
 First, it creates a dangerous culture where users undervalue the importance of clearing access with appropriate authorities in your company, increasing the risk that a user will give a password to the wrong person.
 Or, even if the person is authorized to see the data he's intended to see, sharing passwords instead of having your IT department enable the access can lead to inappropriate access.
 For example, your accounts payable manager shares his e-mail password with your HR manager so she can copy a bunch of contacts from his mailbox, without considering that the HR manager can use that now to get into the company's bank account.
 When password sharing is not strictly forbidden, your company management will have no control over who has access to what.